45 Days To Read the Gospel Challenge. The Gospel According To Luke Chapter 13: Repentance -The Kingdom of God is Like a Grain of Mustard Seed

 Summary of The Gospel According to Luke Chapter Thirteen

-Jesus was teaching and heals an infirm woman, who had been bound by Satan for 18 years.
-Jesus healed her on the Sabbath.
-He rebuked the leader of the synagogue who told him healing is work and not to be done on the Sabbath.
+Jesus healed a woman who had been crippled by Satan for 18 years, even though it was the Sabbath.
+He rebuked the synagogue leader who said healing was work that shouldn’t be done on the Sabbath.

 alt tag: #Repent